Last updated on 2026-01-21

 Program overview

 This three-year Ontario College Advanced Diploma program in Medical Radiation Technology is accredited by Accreditation Canada EQual.
 It equips students with the essential knowledge and technical skills to produce diagnostic images and perform diagnostic procedures as Medical Radiation Technologists.
-The program emphasizes collaboration with healthcare teams to analyze complex diagnostic images, aiding physicians in diagnosing and managing various disorders.
-Through a blend of theory, simulations, and extensive clinical experiences, students learn to produce high-quality images of internal body structures while adhering to health, safety, and quality assurance principles.
-Graduates are eligible to write the national certification exam, a requirement for registration with the College of Medical and Imaging Technologists of Ontario to practice in the province.
+The program emphasizes collaboration with healthcare teams to analyze complex diagnostic images, aiding in the diagnosis and management of various disorders.
+Through a combination of theory, simulations, and extensive clinical experiences, students learn to produce high-quality images of internal body structures while adhering to health, safety, and quality assurance principles.
+Graduates are eligible to write the national certification exam, a requirement for registration with the College of Medical and Imaging Technologists of Ontario, enabling them to work in the province.

 Program structure

-The Medical Radiation Technology program is structured to provide a comprehensive education over a three-year period.
+The Medical Radiation Technology program is structured over a three-year period, providing a comprehensive education in diagnostic imaging.
 Key features of the program structure include:

-• Integration of theory, simulations, and practical experiences to develop diagnostic imaging skills.
+- Integration of theory, simulations, and practical experiences to ensure a well-rounded education.

 Featured Experiences